ForEvolve/forevolve.github.io/_posts/en/2017-08-30-design-patterns-web-api-service-and-repository-part-6.md

 }
 ```

-This one is a little more complex since the `CreatedAtAction` (HTTP status code 201) must return the "read URL".
+This one is a little more "complex" since the `CreatedAtAction` (HTTP status code 201) must return the "read URL".
 Now down from 7 to 6 failing tests.

 ---